cogentcore/core/README.md

 * cursor on windows, x11 getting stuck with close popup..

-* linux: copy / paste puts in opposite order?

 * DND needs enter / exit / hover events so nodes can signal their ability to accept drop.
   + hover -> spring load auto-open tree..
-  + basic cursor updates: NOT is default, override for others
-  + shift updates from copy to move anytime including with popup menu
-  + right now, shift while dragging is causing extra render in overlay that persists..
   + enable dnd to use OS DND when moves outside window (maybe do now? or save for later)

 * update gi/doc.go with final readme notes etc!  add docs to this README about